CodeYourFuture/CYF-PD/content/blocks/prep-transferable-skills/readme.md

       Share it with your pair of the week advance, so they can read it and you can discuss it in the class.

-      M﻿ake sure you also read the text you receive beforehand.
+      Make sure you also read the text you receive beforehand.
     name: Write about your previous job/education experience
     time: 40
     goal: Reflect about your transferrable skills